gvso/cloud-run-release-operator-tester/README.md

  * `PERCENT_500_RESPONSES`: Percentage of requests that would received an HTTP 500 error
- * `LATENCY_TRESHOLD`: The minimum latency that is considered above the expected limits of the webservice.
+ * `LATENCY_THRESHOLD`: The minimum latency that is considered above the expected limits of the webservice.
- * `PERCENT_OVER_LATENCY_TRESHOLD`: Percentage of requests that would receive a latency bigger than the treshold.
+ * `PERCENT_OVER_LATENCY_THRESHOLD`: Percentage of requests that would receive a latency bigger than the threshold.